MrRahulR/MrRahulR/README.md

 - 🕸 Visit my portfolio - [Portfolio](https://www.rahulrpandya.in/)
 - 📄 I'm the founder of the blogs website - [Step2QA](http://step2qa.com/)
 - ☕ I've also founded the QA Video Tutorial - [QACaffe](http://qacaffe.com/)
-- 🦠 I also have designed COVID19 Dashboard for the India - [PiRSquare](https://pi-covid19.herokuapp.com/)
+- 🦠 I also have designed COVID19 Dashboard for the India - [PiRSquare COVID Dashboard](https://pi-covid19.herokuapp.com/)

-### 🚀 Where you can find me 📝
+### 🚀 Where you can find me �

 <a href="http://rahulrpandya.in/" target="_blank"> <img src="https://image.flaticon.com/icons/png/512/3719/3719350.png" width="35px"></a>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;